lxc/linuxcontainers.org/content/incus/introduction.md

 When using Incus, you can manage your instances (containers and VMs) with a simple command line tool, directly through the REST API or by using third-party tools and integrations.
 Incus implements a single REST API for both local and remote access.

-The Incus project was created by Aleksa Sarai as a community driven fork of Canonical's Incus.
+The Incus project was created by Aleksa Sarai as a community driven fork of Canonical's LXD.
 See here for the [announcement](/incus/announcement/).

 ## Get started
 To get a better idea of what Incus is and what it does, you can [try it online](/incus/try-it/)!